2017-2018 Undergraduate & Graduate Catalog

 - Arts (one course)

-- Natural Sciences (two courses, one from each category; at least one must contain a lab):
+- Natural sciences (two courses, one from physical sciences, one from life sciences; at least one must contain a lab)

-- Social and Behavioral Sciences (two courses from different disciplines)
+- Social and behavioral sciences (two courses from two different disciplines)

 - Writing (one course)